tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/closing_remarks.md

 # Closing Remarks

-Thank you for participating in this pilot mini-module, BSc Research Ethics for Personal Data!
+Thank you for participating in this mini-module, BSc Research Ethics for Personal Data!
 We aimed to provide information, examples, and practice opportunities so that you develop the skills to:

 - Recognize personal data.